|

 bacterial toxin

-DEFINITIONS OF: bacterial toxin
+Definitions of bacterial toxin

-n any endotoxin or exotoxin formed in or elaborated by bacterial cells
+any endotoxin or exotoxin formed in or elaborated by bacterial cells

 Clostridium perfringens epsilon toxin, epsilon toxin